 A Submitted URL Not Found 404

-One issue with 404’s is that can submit a non-existent URL for indexing.
-This can cause multiple issues and is easily done by forgetting to remove a page from your sitemap after wiping it from your website.
-To prevent this from occurring, regularly check your sitemap file.
+One issue with 404s is that can submit a non-existent URL for indexing.
+This can cause multiple issues and is easily done by forgetting to remove the page from your sitemap after wiping it from your website.
+To prevent this from occurring, regularly check your sitemap file so that Google sees your website as having no broken links.

 google analytics behavioral report.

 Websites should always be tailored for mobile devices considering we live in a world that is increasingly turning to this type of web surfing.
-Mobile usability errors direct you to problems that pages have on site that make it hard to navigate for users.
+Mobile usability errors are common search console errors that will direct you to problems that pages have on site that make it hard to navigate for users.

 Content Wider Than Screen